dutdavid/ciphersinjava/README.md

 Clone the repo: https://github.com/dutdavid/caesar.git Build the project: gradle compileJava

-Navigate to cd build/classes/java/main
+##How to run CaesarCipher
-Run java App
+Type the following commands in the terminal: javac CaesarCipher.java java CaesarCipher

 ##Technologies Used
 Java